MarkyXXIII/MarkyXXIII/README.md

 # :wave: Hello!

 My name is Mark.
-Currently, I am a Web Developer based in Grays, Essex.<br>
+I am a Web Developer based in Essex, UK.<br>

-As of October 2020, I enrolled on a full-stack student with Codecademy.<br>
+As of October 2020, I enrolled on a full-stack course with Codecademy.<br>
-Listed below is what I've already covered in my course, and what is to come in the next month or two:
+Listed below is what I've already covered in my studies, and what is to come in the next month or two:
 <br>
 <br>